balanced/balanced.github.com/_posts/2013-01-24-visually-balanced.md

 Adam Breckler, co-founder and head of product shares [why Visual.ly is using Balanced for their marketplace payments](http://www.quora.com/Balanced/Why-do-you-use-Balanced-for-payments/answer/Adam-Breckler) on Quora.

 #### This is becoming a trend
 Balanced has helped several other online communities - including [reddit](redditgifts.com/marketplace) and [Fancy](thefancy.com) -  add a marketplace-style  ecommerce experiences to their sites.
 Last week, it was announced that [Balanced is behind Art.sy's ecommerce transactions](blog.balancedpayments.com/artsy-balanced) as well.
 If you run a large online community or network and are looking for ways to monetize and add value to your users at the same time, please contact us at bd@balancedpayments.com.

----
-Spread the word!
-Use the buttons below to share on [HN](link to HN post) and [Twitter](link to tweet).